 Select the Award You’ll Give

 This is where you can get really creative and have a bit of fun.
 You can offer rewards and incentives ranging from trips to experiences like skydiving to good old cash.
+You can even incentivize your corporate team-building events.
 Companies today are starting to favor letting winners pick their own rewards from a range of options so they get what they really want instead of a gift card they’re unlikely to use.
 The options for employee recognition gifts are only limited by your imagination and your budget.
 Whatever you choose, the more personal the reward is to the employee who wins it, the better.

 Announce the Program

 Make sure everyone at the company or on your team knows about the program so they can jump on board.
 Announce it at a place and time where everyone is already gathered together, like the next big meeting.
 Sending out a group email is a good way to make sure everyone knows and to bring anyone who wasn’t there into the loop.
 Make sure everyone knows when the first nomination period is so they can get involved if they’d like to participate.